Evaluating HBOT for Long COVID

 • Efrat Sasson is listed on LinkedIn as “Imaging Algorithm Developer at Arineta LTD.” The About section of her page starts, “Aviv Scientific Ltd, world leader in improving brain performance and treating the aging process.”

 Aviv is setting up HBOT facilities in multiple locations around the world.
 Right now they list Florida and Dubai on their website, but I think they also have a facility in Tel Aviv.
-They were able to produce this randomized controlled trial (RCT), which is the gold standard for medical research, showing that HBOT works for long COVID.
+Their paper describes a randomized controlled trial (RCT), which is the gold standard for medical research, showing that HBOT works for long COVID.
 If the findings do not hold up, we will only know that once a much larger RCT has been completed, which will likely take years.
 These guys have a lot to gain financially in the short term.
 More on Aviv below.

 A study like this of “long COVID” with only 36 participants is very difficult to evaluate because long COVID can present itself in many different ways.
 I noticed that 8 controls were hospitalized with COVID versus 4 in the HBOT group.
 Also, 4 controls have chronic liver disease versus none in the HBOT group.
 I take all the conclusions with a grain of salt.